bibendi/gruf-relay/README.md

    - Slight increase in latency (~2ms) likely due to additional queuing logic.
    - ![Gruf with Backlog Patch Benchmark](media/gruf-with-patch.png)

-### Conclusion

 **Gruf Relay** performed well in this benchmark, demonstrating:
 - **Zero errors** and **100% success rate**.
 - Stable latency.
 - Built-in queuing, eliminating the need for custom patches.

 **Gruf with Backlog Patch** achieved comparable success, but adds operational complexity. **Gruf (Default)** exhibited errors under load due to insufficient request handling.

-### Notes on the Stand

-The benchmarks were performed on an Apple M1 Pro processor to simulate a realistic environment, with CPU and RAM limitations reflecting common Kubernetes deployment standards.
-Results may vary based on specific hardware and configurations.

 ## Installation